zaher2016/website/_posts/2013-05-27-help-translate-odk-into-multiple-languages.md

 guid: /?p=3816

 ---
 We designed ODK to work all over the world and supporting multiple languages inside each tool has always been an important goal.
-With the community&#8217;s help, we&#8217;ve made great progress.
+With the community’s help, we’ve made great progress.
 For example, ODK Collect has been localized into seventeen languages!

 We think the current localization process is a little cumbersome, so today, in partnership with [Nafundi](http://nafundi.com), we are launching a new easy-to-use process to improve on and add to these seventeen translations.